The Mexicola Avocado and Baked Mexican Stuffed Potato Skins

-Turns out these are called Mexicola Avocados.
+Turns out these are Mexicola Avocados.
 They originated in 1910 in Pasadena, CA. They’re ready for harvest from September to October.
 And, in my reading I found out that the skin of these avocados is edible as well.

 When she gave them to us they weren’t quite ripe.
 But, after a couple of days on the counter, they were perfect.
-I cut them open to reveal a very large pit, so there isn’t much meat inside these avocados.
+I cut them open to show a very large pit, so there isn’t much meat inside these avocados.

 Oh, but the meat inside these was delicious.
 Rich, buttery, and full flavored, not watery or fibrous.
 I tried the skin, and it tasted bitter, so I don’t recommend eating the skin, but it was interesting to try.
-The skin was also very thin, and therefore it was a bit difficult to peel off; it left a bit of black color on the flesh of the avocado, but since the skin is edible, I figure it doesn’t really matter if it left some on the avocado.
+The skin was also very thin, and it was a bit difficult to peel off; it left a bit of black color on the flesh of the avocado, but since the skin is edible, I figure it doesn’t really matter if it left some on the avocado.
 And, the residue didn’t make the flesh bitter at all.
 If you see any Mexicola Avocados at the market do yourself a favor and buy them.
 They were great!